Communities

 Now, in terms of mitigation, there are things we can look at doing - several people have mentioned the three-character ping trigger, which we could change; we could look at bringing up a list of any non-ASCII names for easy pinging.
 You're right, every system deals with this problem - and most just do so by building in workarounds instead of trying to "fix" Unicode.

-Tortliena‭ wrote about 3 years ago
+Tortliena‭ wrote over 3 years ago

 @ArtOfCode Indeed, they're mitigations, not really something which solves the core of the issue (which isn't unicode per say).
 You know you (or the next one) will have to work on it later, and face the issues of restricting something which wasn't, both technically and socially.
 And this, even if it means straying out of this ideal of encompassing all possible user names.